-A doula is a paraprofessional who provides advice, information, emotional support, guidance, and physical comfort to pregnant women and their families before, during, and after childbirth.
+A doula is a paraprofessional who provides advice, information, emotional support, guidance, and physical comfort, etc. to pregnant persons, birth parent(s), partner(s), family, etc. before, during, and after pregnancy.

-This policy applies to Commercial Products only.
-This policy does not apply to Medicare Advantage Plans, as doula services are not covered for Medicare Advantage members.
+This policy applies to BCBSRI Commercial Products only.
+This policy does not apply to Medicare Advantage Plans, as doula services are not covered for Medicare Advantage members or for members of Blue Cross and/or Blue Shield Plans nationally e.g., BlueCard members.